Mounjaro side effects and how to treat them

 Why do I get trapped wind with Mounjaro?

-You get trapped wind on Mounjaro because as it slows digestion, gas can become trapped more easily in your intestines.
+You get trapped wind on Mounjaro because, as it slows digestion, gas can become trapped more easily in your intestines.
 This can cause discomfort that ranges from mild to quite intense.
-The good news is that this typically peaks during early dose transitions and improves as your body adjusts.
+The good news is that this typically peaks while increasing dose and improves as your body adjusts.

 Trapped wind can be recognised by those sharp, sometimes severe abdominal pains, and can be alarming when you first experience them.